Hou Jing: Rebellion against Liang Dynasty

 Around the new year 549, Xiao Guan's forces returned to Jiankang and tried to lift the siege.
 However, Hou engaged Xiao Guan and defeated him.
 Xiao Guan reorganized his troops and waited for reinforcement from the other provincial governors.
 The reinforcements soon arrived, and the provincial generals supported Liu Zhongli (柳仲禮) as their commander, preparing an assault on Hou's troops to lift the siege.
 In spring 549, Hou surprised them by attacking them first, killing the general Wei Can (韋粲).
 Liu engaged Hou, and both sides suffered heavy losses, with both Liu and Hou nearly dying in the battle.
 From that point on, Liu no longer displayed any interest in attacking Hou.

 Hou, with his food supplies dwindling, offered peace to Emperor Wu, who initially refused.
 However, Xiao Gang persuaded Emperor Wu to negotiate, and peace terms were negotiated where Hou would be allowed to return to Shouyang, and Emperor Wu would allow him to control the provinces west of the Yangtze River.
-However, Hou soon decided that peace would not be sustainable, and once the ceasefire had lasted sufficiently long for him to obtain additional food supplies, he reneged, accusing Emperor Wu of a number of faults, putting the palace again under siege.
+However, Hou soon decided that peace would not be sustainable, and once the ceasefire had lasted sufficiently long for him to obtain additional food supplies, he reneged, accusing Emperor Wu of a number of faults, and putting the palace again under siege.
 Liu stood by, and the palace fell.
 Hou took control of Emperor Wu and Xiao Gang, issuing an edict in Emperor Wu's name ordering the provincial forces to disband.
 They did so, and Hou now had control of the capital region, although the provincial governors largely remained resistant to his orders.
-Hou deposed Xiao Zhengde back to the rank of Prince of Linhe, and used Emperor Wu as token authority.
+Hou deposed Xiao Zhengde back to the rank of Prince of Linhe and used Emperor Wu as token authority.